datasci611/bios611-projects-fall-2019-fangcao730/Project_3/README.md

 # To obtain the output
-Clone the whole project repository. and cd ./bios611-projects-fall-2019-fangcao730/Project_3/Scripts (Make sure there's no space between the directories)
+Clone the whole project repository: https://github.com/datasci611/bios611-projects-fall-2019-fangcao730.git Then cd ./bios611-projects-fall-2019-fangcao730/Project_3/Scripts (Make sure there's no space between the directories) Then run: make Report.html
-Then: make Report.html -f Makefile or just make Report.html Then just ls and you'll see the three csv files and the Report.html generated
+Then: ls and you'll see the three csv files and the Report.html generated